SHTFDad may collect a share of sales or other compensation from the links on this page.

 The best way to do this is to find to decent length stick that is forked at one end.
 Take the end that isn’t forked and put it in the ground.
 Do this with both sticks and make sure that the sticks are perpendicular to each other.

 Find another stick that you can lay in each of the forked ends of the sticks.
 Once this is done you now need to find brush to layer around the sticks this way you can keep the wind and rain off you.
 The thicker the brush is the better for you.
 Below are a few other shelters you could build.

 Survival Debris Shelter

 Your next step is to find yourself a decent water source.
 Look for green plant trails this will usually indicate some type of water source.

 The Prepper’s Water Survival Guide: Harvest, Treat, and Store Your Most Vital Resource If you come across a spring or lake then your survival chances just went up.
 You can go ahead and drink it straight from the source.
 If you happen to come along or a stream or creek then you will need to make sure it’s boiled first before you drink it.
-This will help kill any bacterium and viruses that may be growing in the water.
+This will help kill any bacteria and viruses that may be growing in the water.

 If you can’t find a water source you can collect water with any kind of plastic bag you may have in your pack, just find some lush green leaves and place the leaves inside the bag and tie the bag shut over them.
 This will make the leaves expel water in the form of condensation and provide you with drinking water.
 This method does not produce a lot of water.

-If you have kids with you, they will need to take priority, as an adult you can last longer with out.
+If you have kids with you, they will need to take priority, as an adult you can last longer without.
 This is my opinion, I know I would rather let my kids have a drink of water over me.